 The Libby Ground Water Site resulted from the treatment of poles and timbers with wood preservatives during the late 40s, 50s and 60s by J. Neils Lumber Company and St. Regis Paper Company.
 The treating plant was shut down in 1969 and dismantled.
 The primary wood preservatives used at the site were creosote and pentachlorophenol with a mineral oil carrier.
 As a result of wood treating chemicals being discovered in the groundwater, the Libby Ground Water Site was placed on EPA's "Superfund" list in 1983.
 International Paper Company is the current owner and responsible party for the site as a result of its purchase of Champion International in June of 2000.
 In 2009, International Paper conducted further research at Operable Unit number 2, the long-term remedial location, to reevaluate more effective technologies to clean up contamination in the upper aquifer.
-In 2018, a focused feasibility study was completed and compiled all the researched data and evaluated various technologies.
-The most effective and expedient remedy to continue cleanup was a more aggressive application of In-Situ Bioremediation.
-This plan was approved during a public meeting in 2019. vii
+In 2018, a focused feasibility study was completed and compiled all the researched data and evaluated various technologies.vii The most effective and expedient remedy to continue cleanup is a more aggressive application of in-situ bioremediation.
+The new in-situ bioremediation approach was presented to the public in 2019 and was formally approved in 2020.viii